inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 contingency planners how much of each item is needed to withstand a major disaster.

-Additionally an impact functions can be configured ‘on the fly’ during the analysis.
+Additionally an impact function can be configured ‘on the fly’ during the analysis.
 This will be touched on during the training exercise.
 :ref:`impact_functions`